 Seriously, does anyone really eat them as a snack?

-Have no fear, Picky Eater and I are here… with a simply delicious solution to your vanilla wafer conundrum.
+Have no fear, Finley and I are here… with a simply delicious solution to your vanilla wafer conundrum.

 I wish I could say this was my original idea, alas it’s not.
 I did, however adapt from the original which called for banana slices and straight peanut butter.
 Our version skips the bananas (only because I wanted them to last longer than a few hours) and combines leftover chocolate buttercream and a creamy peanut butter/powdered sugar blend.
 These kept very well in the fridge and provided for perfectly poppable little treats.